-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 on behalf of Smiths Group plc and its subsidiaries for the financial year ending 31 July 2022.
-It has been approved by the Board of Directors of Smiths Group plc and is signed on behalf of the Board by its Chief Executive Officer.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 on behalf of Smiths Group plc and its subsidiaries for the financial year ending 31 July 2023.
+It has been approved by the Board of Directors of Smiths Group plc on 21 September 2023 and is signed on behalf of the Board by its Chief Executive Officer.

+Paul Keel

-Paul Keel CEO Smiths Group plc
+CEO Smiths Group plc 21 September, 2023